UtrechtUniversity/re-presentation-src-components/exercises.md

 ## Development

 Below are steps that your playbook will probably (or definitely) need to execute in order to get your web application up and running.
 The steps are abstractly described, on purpose: try to figure out how you can use Ansible to do these things yourself!
-However, if you need some inspiration, you can have a look at .

 ### Installing dependencies

-Look up your application's dependencies:

-1. Any required system packages should be installed with the [package module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html).
+Look up your application's dependencies, if there are any: ny required system packages should be installed with the [package module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html).

-1. Any required Python packages should probably be installed in a virtualenv.
-Use the [pip module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/pip_module.html)!
-1. Similarly for other kinds of depencies (Node, etc.).
+Depending on how your application is packaged/shipped, there may also be other kinds of dependencies (Node etc.).

 ### Installing the application

 Depending on the preferred installation method of your application: [clone](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html), [download](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/get_url_module.html), or use a [package manager](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_module.html) to install it.

+If your application is shipped as a Python package, it should probably be installed in a virtualenv.
+Use the [pip module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/pip_module.html)!

 ### Create a system service definition for the application